 January 10, 2012 marked the centennial anniversary of Greenville Health System.
 For us, the centennial is an opportunity to reflect on the stories of all those in and around our community who have helped us transform health care — and the lives of those we are proud to serve.

 Join us as we commemorate 100 years of healing compassionately, improving constantly and teaching innovatively.
 For us, this also is a time to look ahead because the most powerful stories of GHS’ first 100 years are the ones yet to be finished.
-With new medical students arriving and community wellness initiatives expanding throughout the Upstate, GHS stands ready to embark on a second century of high-quality, community-centered health care.
+With new medical students arriving annually and community wellness initiatives expanding throughout the Upstate, GHS stands ready to embark on a second century of high-quality, community-centered health care.

 GHS Logo Transformation